Payment systems

 Payment options

-Here the simple rule “the more, the better” works almost perfectly, as your clients may want to pay in diverse ways.
-Still, if you are ready to offer them dozens of payment options, highlight the most widespread ones so as not to confuse the customers (credit and debit card payments, e-wallets, checks, and bonuses).
+Here, the simple rule “the more, the better” works almost perfectly, as your clients may want to pay in diverse ways.
+Still, if you are ready to offer them dozens of options, highlight the most widespread ones so as not to confuse the customers (credit and debit card payments, e-wallets, checks, and bonuses).

 Setting Up a Payment Gateway System